-This is for the whole Parish to read and use.
-Please let me know if you'd like to be a contributor.
+This blog is for the use of the whole parish; please let me know if you'd like to contribute.

 Modern Day Slavery and Trafficking – Conference Saturday 13 October 201803-08-2018, 07:38Conference, Justice and Peace, OneWorld

 J&P conference poster Oct18

 Bishop's Conference Statement on the EU Referendum – 23 June 201604-06-2016, 22:05Justice and Peace, Prayers

 • that we pray for the guidance of the Holy Spirit;

 • that we all inform ourselves of the arguments on both sides of the debate;